Best Duramax LBZ Mods Guide

 Jake is a founder of 8020 Media and has been creating automotive content online since 2017.
 He has been the lead writer for Chevy Trucks and has transformed it from the old and outdated site it was into what it is today.
 Jake creates a ton of GM related content for the 8020 Media YouTube channel and specializes in Duramax and Vortec information but has a wealth of knowledge across all GM cars and engines.
 Jake believes the L5P is the best diesel on the market today.

 The LBZ produced 360hp and 650lb-ft. of torque.
 It’s lack of emissions systems and easy power gains make it common to modify.
-While these power levels aren’t much compared to the latest diesel engines, a handful of bolt-on upgrades can easily add over 100whp to the LBZ for a pretty low cost.
+A handful of bolt-on upgrades can easily add over 100whp to the LBZ for just a couple thousand bucks.

 This guide is going to cover the best bolt-on modifications for the Duramax LBZ.
 Additionally, we will talk about supporting modifications and power limits of both the engine and its Allison 1000 transmission.
 We are going to focus on more simple bolt-on mods since things can get really expensive once we push beyond this list.